MicrosoftDocs/Viva/WorkplaceAnalytics/Use/solutions-scan.md

 ### What is a group?

 You assign improvement plans to groups, but just what constitutes a group?
-Typically, it’s a manager’s team.
-This person could manage individual contributors or other managers at any level in the organization.
+For solutions scan, a group is a team of individual contributors who all report to the same manager.

 Managers are represented by the ManagerId attribute that admins upload regularly in organizational (HR) data.
 ManagerId is one of the five mandatory attributes in the organizational data file.
 As Workplace Analytics processes this data, it generates a management hierarchy that represents the entire organizational structure.
 Groups are defined from this organizational data structure.